 I thought they were tasty.

-Crazy for Cake Pops is a great book with chapters on equipment, flavors, the method, design, techniques and suppliers.
-There’s some great recipes in a variety of flavors with complimenting frosting.
-I loved the photographs that show not only the finished cake pops, but the instructions!
+Crazy for Cake Pops is a great book with chapters on equipment, flavors, methods, design, techniques, and suppliers.
+There are some great recipes in a variety of flavors with complimenting frosting.
+I loved the photographs that show not only the finished cake pops but the instructions!

-The book gives suggestions for which recipe to use for the cake pop design.
-There are some amazing cake pops in this book…Snowmen Pops, Skull Pops, Tropical Fish Pops, Ice Cream pops and grandma’s favorite Tea Party Cake Pops!
+The book suggests which recipe to use for the cake pop design.
+There are some amazing cake pops in this book…Snowmen Pops, Skull Pops, Tropical Fish Pops, Ice Cream pops, and grandma’s favorite Tea Party Cake Pops!